Two of R. Kelly's accusers detail alleged abuse as #MuteRKelly movement grows

 Breaking News Emails

-Two women who say they had relationships with embattled R&B star R. Kelly spoke to the "Today" show's Megyn Kelly on Tuesday about the alleged abuse they suffered while living with him and the ways he purportedly controlled their lives — claiming he dictated everything from what they wore to what they ate.
+Two women who say they had relationships with embattled R&B star R. Kelly spoke to the "Today" show's Megyn Kelly on Tuesday, detailing their claims that he abused them and controlled their lives, dictating everything they did.

-"I had to wear sweatpants, I had to stand up when he would walk in a room," Jones told Megyn Kelly, adding that she had to ask permission to use the bathroom and lost about 20 pounds because the singer controlled what and when she ate.
+"I had to wear sweatpants, I had to stand up when he would walk in a room," Jones said on "Today," adding that she had to ask permission to use the bathroom and lost about 20 pounds because the singer controlled what and when she ate.

-McGee, who made similar claims about harsh and domineering rules, told Megyn Kelly that the women who live with the singer are required to call him "Daddy."
+McGee, who made similar claims about harsh and domineering rules, said women who live with the singer are required to call him Daddy.

 R. Kelly has long been the subject of accusations and rumors that span the gamut from bizarre to potentially criminal.
-He reportedly wed the late R&B singer and actress Aaliyah in 1994, when she was just 15 years old and widely described as his "protege."
+He reportedly wed the R&B singer and actress Aaliyah in 1994, when she was just 15 and widely described as his protégé.
 The marriage was apparently later annulled.

 Breaking News Emails